Lamasheg/stackoverflow_survey_2019/README.md

 ## File Descriptions <a name="files"></a>

-There is a notebooks available here to showcase work related to the above questions.
+- `stackoverflow_survey.ipynb`: showcase work related to the above questions.
 The notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the thought process for individual steps.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.
+- `prepare.py`: runs the necessary code to process and prepare the data.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here]().
+The main findings of the code can be found at the post available [here](https://medium.com/@guojian0706/this-tells-you-all-about-womens-career-in-tech-in-2019-85bcf9ab71e5?sk=49b7aa0e11d37aa467047fc5bd86f48a).

 ## Acknowledgements<a name="licensing"></a>
-Thanks to Stack Overflow for providing the dataset:[Stack Over Flow Annual Developer Survey](https://insights.stackoverflow.com/survey)
+Thanks to Udacity for providing such a great project topic, and to Stack Overflow for providing the dataset:[Stack Over Flow Annual Developer Survey](https://insights.stackoverflow.com/survey) ❤